How Do I Schedule AWS EMR Serverless Jobs Using AWS Scheduler?

 Summary

-In this guide, we created an AWS EMR Serverless application and set up an AWS Scheduler to trigger the application at specified intervals.
-The scheduler uses a cron expression to define the schedule and an IAM role to ensure the necessary permissions are in place.
+In this guide, we successfully created an AWS EMR Serverless application and set up an AWS Scheduler to automate its execution at specified intervals.
+By using a cron expression, we defined a precise schedule for the job execution.
+Additionally, we configured an IAM role to ensure that the scheduler has the necessary permissions to trigger the EMR job.
+Following this guide enables you to efficiently manage and automate your EMR Serverless jobs using AWS Scheduler and Pulumi.

 Deploy this code